 Published August 18th by Random House Canada

-Note: A copy of this book was provided by the publisher for my honest review.
+Note: The publisher provided a copy of this book for my honest review.
 All opinions expressed here are completely honest and completely my own.

 In the first book, heiress Olivia Taylor-Jones learns that her perfect life isn’t so perfect after all.
 Not only was she adopted, but her biological parents are convicted serial killers.
 During the media frenzy that ensues after this gets out, Olivia flees to nearby Cainsville, a small, insular town that’s practically off the map.
 Here she hides away from the world and tries to piece her life back together.
 However, instead she gets drawn into the mysteries of Cainsville.

 Deceptions is the third book in the series, so from here on out the review may contain slight spoilers for the first two books.
-However, check out my reviews of them—Omens and Visions.
+However, you can check out my reviews of them—Omens and Visions!

-On reflection, there are a couple of things that I might have liked to have been a bit different, but when I was reading it, I was completely engrossed and turning the pages like a manic.
+On reflection, there are a couple of things might have been done differently, but when I was reading it, I was completely engrossed and turning the pages like a maniac.
 I couldn’t put it down.
 This series is amazing.
 I love this world Armstrong has created inside our own.
 Can’t wait for the next book and hope the story doesn’t go down hill.

 I recommend this book if you enjoy fast paced plots, eery settings, and a hint of the magical!